trambarhq/trambar/docs/user-guide.md

 #### Send bookmark to others

-Sending bookmarks to others user draws their attention to it.
+Sending bookmarks to other users draws their attention to the story.

 #### Add issue to tracker